The Incarnation

 • "And Thomas answered and said to Him, 'My Lord and my God!'"
 (John 20:28).

 Dissenters use His humanity as proof against His Deity.
-Mohammad thought the fact that Jesus (and His mother!) ate food an irrefutable disproof of His Deity: "The Messiah, Son of Mary, is but an Apostle; other Apostles have flourished before him; and his mother was a just person: they both ate food.
+Mohammed ibn Abdallah considered the fact that Jesus (and His mother!) ate food an irrefutable disproof of His Deity: "The Messiah, Son of Mary, is but an Apostle; other Apostles have flourished before him; and his mother was a just person: they both ate food.
 Behold! how we make clear to them the signs! then behold how they turn aside!"
 (Koran, Sura 5:79).
+To eat food pertains to humanity not deity:

 Unto Us a Child is Born